smartrent/delux/README.md

 This starts Delux with one indicator, `:default`, that has a green LED known to Linux as `"led0"`.
 The `Delux.Effects.blink/2` function creates a 2 Hz blinking program for Delux to render.
-With nothing else specified, `Delux.render/1` runs the program on the default indicator at the default priority.
+With nothing else specified, `Delux.render/1` runs the program on the default indicator in the default slot.

 <!-- MODULEDOC -->